-The College's Policy on Sexual Misconduct and the Your Rights, Your Options booklet serve as written notification to faculty, staff, and students about the existing College and community resources that are available for victims of dating violence, domestic violence, sexual assault, and stalking, whether the incident occurred on campus or off campus.
+The College's Policy on Sex Discrimination and the Your Rights, Your Options booklet serve as written notification to faculty, staff, and students about the existing College and community resources that are available for victims of dating violence, domestic violence, sexual assault, and stalking, whether the incident occurred on campus or off campus.
 They also serve as written notification of the rights and options available to faculty, staff, and students who have been the victim of dating violence, domestic violence, sexual assault, and stalking whether the incident occurred on campus or off campus.

-Trinity College Policy on Sexual Harassment
+Trinity College Policy on Sex Discrimination

-Including Sexual Assault, Domestic Violence, Dating Violence, Stalking, and Retaliation
+Including Sex Discrimination, Sex-Based Harassment, Quid Pro Quo Harassment, Hostile Environment Harassment, Sexual Assault, Domestic Violence, Dating Violence, Stalking, and Retaliation

-Trinity College prohibits discrimination on the basis of sex or gender in the College's education programs and activities, including in admissions and employment.
-This policy has been drafted to comply with Title IX of the Education Amendments of 1972 ("Title IX") and its implementing regulations, including the final Title IX regulations issued by the U.S. Department of Education's Office for Civil Rights in May 2020.
+Trinity College does not discriminate on the basis of sex and prohibits sex discrimination in the College's education programs and activities, including in admissions and employment.
+This policy has been drafted to comply with Title IX of the Education Amendments of 1972 ("Title IX") and its implementing regulations, including the final Title IX regulations issued by the U.S. Department of Education's Office for Civil Rights in April 2024.
 This policy also is drafted to comply with relevant portions of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the "Clery Act"), as amended by relevant provisions of the Violence Against Women Reauthorization Act of 2013 ("VAWA").
-This policy specifically prohibits sexual harassment, including hostile environment sexual harassment (unwelcome conduct of a sexual nature determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to education or employment) and quid pro quo sexual harassment.
-For the purposes of this policy, the term "sexual harassment" also encompasses sexual assault, domestic violence, dating violence, and stalking.
-Unlike hostile environment sexual harassment, these other offenses need not be "severe, pervasive, and objectively offensive" to violate this policy.
+This policy specifically prohibits sex discrimination, including sex-based harassment.
+Discrimination on the basis of sex includes discrimination on the basis of sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, and gender identity.
+Sex-based harassment includes hostile environment sexual harassment, quid pro quo sexual harassment, sexual assault, domestic violence, dating violence, and stalking.
+These types of prohibited conduct are defined in section IV of this policy.

-The College is committed to maintaining an environment free from discrimination and harassment on the basis of sex or gender and has established procedures for the reporting and prompt, equitable, and impartial resolution of sexual harassment reports and complaints, from the initial response to the final result.
-This policy describes the mechanisms for reporting and formally and informally resolving reports of sexual harassment that occur within the College's education programs or activities in the United States, as described below.
-Trinity College has adopted other policies, including those in the Student Handbook and Employee Handbook that prohibit sex discrimination more broadly, including forms of sexual misconduct that may not fall within this policy's definition of sexual harassment or that occur outside the United States but still within the College's education programs or activities.
-The prohibitions in those policies may overlap with those of this policy.
-This policy, however, is Trinity College's official policy governing sexual harassment.
+The College is committed to maintaining an environment free from sex discrimination and sex-based harassment and has established procedures for the reporting and prompt, equitable, and impartial resolution of sexual harassment reports and complaints, from the initial response to the final result.
+This policy describes the mechanisms for reporting and formally and informally resolving reports of sex discrimination that occur within the College's education programs or activities in the United States, as described below.
+This policy is Trinity College's official policy governing sex discrimination.
 It supersedes any other existing policy, and to the extent there is a conflict with other policies, this policy shall prevail.
 The College reserves the right to amend this policy, without advance notice, to update important information and to ensure ongoing compliance with applicable laws.

-1. Effective Date
+Effective Date

-This policy, which is effective August 2022, will apply only to reports of sexual harassment brought on or after the effective date of this policy, regardless of when the conduct reportedly occurred.
+This policy, which is effective August 1, 2024, will apply only to reports of sex discrimination brought on or after the effective date of this policy, regardless of when the conduct reportedly occurred.
 Where the date of the reported conduct precedes the effective date of this policy, the definitions of prohibited conduct in existence at the time of the alleged incident(s) will be used.
 The procedures under this policy, however, will be used to investigate and resolve reports made on or after the effective date of this policy, regardless of when the incident(s) occurred.